The ROI of Smart Water Management: A Multi-Industry Perspective

 The oil and gas industry is known for its high water usage, particularly in hydraulic fracturing (fracking) operations.
 Smart water management systems are helping companies in this sector significantly reduce their water consumption and associated costs.

 For example, a study by the Environmental Defense Fund found that oil and gas companies in Texas could save up to $500 million annually by investing in water recycling technologies.
-These technologies allow companies to reuse water from fracking operations, reducing the need for freshwater and lowering disposal costs.

 Agriculture: Precision Irrigation Yields Big Savings